WHAT ARE YOUR FEES?

 DO YOU TAKE INSURANCE?

-I am an in-network provider for Aetna and Blue Cross Blue Shield insurance.
+I am an in-network provider for Aetna.
 Due to variation in benefits, I cannot guarantee that behavior health services are covered by your insurance plan.
 You are responsible for receiving authorization from your insurance provider and assume responsibility for any fees not covered by insurance, including by not limited to deductible and copayment fees.
 Please check your coverage carefully.
 In-network status is subject to change at any time.

 With other insurance providers, I am considered out of network and can provide you with a statement detailing any direct payments you have made including codes necessary for potential reimbursement upon request.